peng-lab/BaSiCPy/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/python-basic.svg)](https://python.org)
 [![PyPI](https://img.shields.io/pypi/v/python-basic.svg)](https://pypi.org/project/python-basic)

-PyBasic is a python package for background and shading correction of optical microscopy images.
+BaSiCPy is a python package for background and shading correction of optical microscopy images.
 It is developed based on the Matlab version of [BaSiC](https://github.com/marrlab/BaSiC) tool.

 Reference: A BaSiC Tool for Background and Shading Correction of Optical Microscopy Images